IgniteUI/indigo-design-docfx/en/components/grid-editing.md

 ## Cell Editing

-The Grid Cell Editing happens cell by cell and is configured via the Body Cell that one wants to display in edit mode via the `Grid Feature` override in Sketch, or the `Grid Feature` component in Figma .
+The Grid Cell Editing happens cell by cell and is configured via the Body Cell that one wants to display in edit mode via the `Grid Feature` override in Sketch, or the `Grid Feature` component's property on the properties panel in Figma .
 In Adobe XD, the `Grid Feature` layer uses the `Component States` paradigm to provide a similar mechanism.
 Once you set the `Grid Feature` to `Cell Feature/Cell Editing`, you will have an editable Grid that respects this mode.

 <img class="responsive-img" src="../images/grid_cell_edit.png" srcset="../images/grid_cell_edit@2x.png 2x" />